hj2choi/VacationManagement_Backend/README.md

 ## TODO
 migrate all to DB

-use cron job to remove all outdated vacations

 [optional] vacation start date -> end date by excluding public holidays [optional] respond with proper HTML status code and error message (with livelogger lib)